FranceGrilles/monitoring-cloud/README.md

 Run an isolation test between 2 users in the same tenant Use check_openstack.sh to filter output

-  -a <path_to_file>   Use a custom tempest.conf file location for user_1 -b <path_to_file>   Use a custom tempest.conf file location for user_2 -h                  Print this help message
+  -a <file>   Use a custom tempest.conf file location for user_1 -b <file>   Use a custom tempest.conf file location for user_2
+              Must be in ./config/
+  -h          Print this help message

-Exemple : ./check_isolation.sh -a config/tempest-1.conf -b config/tempest-2.conf
+Exemple : ./check_isolation.sh -a tempest-1.conf -b tempest-2.conf
 ```